Maddy2012003/Power-BI---Dashboard-for-Amazon-Supplement-Sale---BUSINESS-ANALYST-/README.md

 📁 CSV dataset (imported and cleaned within Power BI)

 ✅ Outcomes
 This project demonstrates how data visualization can help stakeholders make informed business decisions.
-It’s useful for sales analysis, inventory planning, and understanding market behavior in the health supplement domain
+It’s useful for sales analysis, inventory planning, and understanding market behavior in the health supplement domain.